Published on behalf of

 European Heart Journal – Cardiovascular Imaging publishes a limited number of scholarly, comprehensive reviews whose aims are to summarize and critically evaluate research in the field addressed and identify future implications.
 Reviews should not exceed 5000 words (including references, figure legends and tables).
 Only up to 50 references will be published; if more references are submitted, the reference list will be published online.
 Clinical reviews are usually invited by the Editors, but can also be submitted if unsolicited.

-Letters may not exceed 500 words and should focus on a specific article published in the European Heart Journal - Cardiovascular Imaging.
+The former Letters to the Editor section has now been transformed into an E-letter platform.
+E-letters must be submitted by the respective authors and may not exceed 500 words and should focus on a specific article published in the European Heart Journal-Cardiovascular Imaging.
 No original data may be included.
+For technical reasons, E-letters must not contain any italics, bold type, or quotation marks.
 The authors of the article cited will be invited to reply.
+E-letters will be published within 14 days of submission in the system and will not receive PubMed entries.

 Figures should be self-explanatory and contain as much information as is consistent with clarity.
 All figures must carry the figure number in Arabic numerals.
 Citation in the text should take the form Fig. 1a etc. The minimum resolution for the figures is 300 dpi (dots per inch) for tone or colour, 1200 dpi for line art at approximately the correct size for publication.
 A scale should be included; otherwise the scale of the original should be stated in the legends so that the final scale can be calculated.
 Colour figures should be CMYK (Cyan-Magenta-Yellow-Black).